cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 | *other* ||
 | `euler-4` rewards | 5,000,000,000,000 |

 ## Type of disciplines

-There are six disciplines for playing in the Game of Links of two types:
+There are seven disciplines for playing in the Game of Links of two types:

 Dependeds on takeoff donation:
 -  The relevance of links submitted